marimplatform/marimplatform.github.io/docs/tutorial.md

 subtitle: Tutorial
 ---
 #### Welcome
 Welcome to the Marim tutorial!
-Follow the steps below to develop your first data service in Marim.
+Follow the steps below to develop your first data service.